department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/irrrl.md

 <li class="process-step list-one">

 #### Find a lender.
-You’ll go through a private lender—not directly through us—to get an IRRRL.
+You’ll go through a private bank, mortgage company, or credit union—not directly through us—to get an IRRRL.
 Terms and fees may vary, so contact several lenders to check out your options.

 </li>